-Isaac Hirt-Manheimer is the founder of Unity Ecovillage in Ghana, which he established to introduce students from around the world to Ghanaian music and dance traditions; Isaac himself received his MA in ethnomusicology from Wesleyan University, where he taught West African drumming and dance.
+Isaac Hirt-Manheimer is the founder of Unity Ecovillage in Ghana, which he established to introduce students from around the world to Ghanaian music and dance traditions.
+Isaac received his MA in ethnomusicology from Wesleyan University, where he taught West African drumming and dance.

 Unity was constructed according to eco-friendly principles that Isaac learned while attending the Green Apprenticeship training program at Kibbutz Lotan in Israel.
 The ecovillage is also home to One Loaf Inc., a nonprofit that teaches smallholder farmers and students about sustainable agricultural methods.